General Terms of Site Usage

 Registration Services – administers a register for heating technicians working with liquid fuel, solid fuel, solar thermal, biomass and heat pump installations.
 Plus, those undertaking Part P electrical work

-Trade Association – represents the interest of liquid fuelled appliance, fuel storage tank and associated equipment manufacturers, plus a number of training providers.
+Trade Association – represents the interests of liquid fuelled appliance, fuel storage tank and associated equipment manufacturers, plus education and competency assessment providers.

 OFTEC Direct – is a retail outlet offering tools, equipment and consumables to heating technicians and the general public.